-I am an adjunct assistant professor at Southern Oregon University where I teach courses in evolution, physiology, biology and society, and introductory biology.
-I previously held a postdoctoral fellowship for research at Linköping University in Sweden.
-I obtained my PhD in Zoology from Oregon State University in 2015.
-I came to OSU in 2009 after completing a Bachelor's degree in biology at Western Oregon University.
+I have a PhD in Zoology from Oregon State University which I completed following my Bachelor's degree in biology at Western Oregon University.
 Prior to attending WOU, I spent nearly three years living in Scotland where I began college taking a number of science courses first at Perth College and later at the University of Stirling.
-Being immersed in Scottish culture was an amazing experience and I enjoyed it immensely.
+After finishing my PhD, I went abroad again to pursue a postdoctoral research fellowship at Linköping University in Sweden.
+Being immersed in Scottish and Swedish cultures were amazing experiences that I enjoyed immensely.

 I am a behavioral ecologist with broad interests in evolutionary biology, but I am particularly interested in how natural and sexual selection affect reproductive fitness.
 My dissertation research focused on the reproductive implications of parasitic infections and immune challenges in garter snakes and included a substantial field work component conducted in Manitoba, Canada.
 My postdoctoral work focused on behavioral manipulation by parasites infecting sticklebacks.